muldjord/skyscraper/ARTWORK.md

 #### 'file' attribute (Not optional)
 The filename of the [custom image resource](#custom-image-resources) to be used as frame.
 #### 'width' attribute (Optional)
-Set the width of the frame in pixels.
+Sets the width of the frame in pixels.
 If left out it will be set to the width of the parent layer.
 #### 'height' attribute (Optional)
-Set the height of the frame in pixels.
+Sets the height of the frame in pixels.
 If left out it will be set to the height of the parent layer.
 #### 'x' attribute (Optional)
 Sets the x coordinate of the frame relative to the parent layer.
 If left out it will be set to 0.
 #### 'y' attribute (Optional)